 5. Keep Your Lips Sealed about Bad Beat Jackpots

 Many poker rooms these days feature bad beat jackpots.
-Some of the most notable are the Mega Beat progressive poker jackpot in Las Vegas and the Total Bad Beat jackpot in Atlantic City, among many others around the world.
 Though the exact rules of how a hand qualifies for the jackpot and how players get paid out differ from one room to the next, a common denominator among them all is that any discussion about a bad beat jackpot while a potentially qualifying hand is going on will disqualify the hand from being eligible.

 It’s fun to dream about being on the losing (or winning) end of a bad beat jackpot… or even being in the right place at the right time to grab a “participant’s share” of the progressive.
 In fact, that’s often a main draw that gets recreational poker players to come out to a live poker room rather than just sit in another home game.

 That said, be sure you and your table mates all remember to zip your lips if a potential bad beat is in the works at your table.
 It would be a crying shame for a jackpot hand to be disqualified because of careless poker table chatter.

 In the wake of this summer’s World Series of Poker, many articles have come out in the poker media chastising professional poker players for their lack of manners and general disrespect towards recreational players.
 It’s that type of condescending attitude that’ll completely turn recreational players off from playing poker and essentially dry up the player pool, they say.

 If you’re an educated and experienced poker player, it’s far better not to criticize the play of weaker opponents, but rather to “go along with the show”, be genuine with your compliments as much as possible, and keep them enjoying themselves.
 That’ll make them more likely to keep on playing, thus increasing your long-term advantage.